mdp/go-dotp/README.md

 Users in the 'twofactorusers' group will now need to have their dOTP PublicID stored inside of $HOME/.dotp_id

-When they login to SSH they will be presented with a QRCode Challage which must be scanned with a dOTP mobile application to decrypt the One Time Password
+When they login to SSH they will be presented with a QRCode Challenge which must be scanned with a dOTP mobile application to decrypt the One Time Password

-#### Generate a challenged for a given Public ID
+#### Generate a challenge for a given Public ID

 `dotp challenge --pubid "E7jY95KejKzcXmhZct2Kvcz2QSap4vVTb89S6eKkBXuhK" --id="myserver.com" myotp123`